AkBKukU/rgb-daylight/README.md

-# rgb-daylight
+# RGB Daylight Simulator
-An RGB LED controller for simulating the full day light cycle
+An RGB LED controller for simulating the full day light cycle run on an RPI